Tangram Ski Resort Terrain

 Advanced Skiing Tangram

 The Tangram Ski Resort has a handful of short black runs that won’t entertain advanced riders for very long.
-The only steep run quickly moguls up (and ices up), and sometimes they close it due to cracks because they haven’t undertaken active avalanche control.
+The only steep run quickly moguls up (and ices up), and it is often closed due to cracks because they haven’t undertaken active avalanche control.

 Tangram Tree Skiing and Riding